mak8kammerer/bouquet/README.md

 ## Why you do not post project in Kivy Garden?

 Bouquet has a slightly different approach.
 Each flower in the kivy-garden should be a single widget (or a group of widgets) that do one task.
-In turn, bouquet provides a wide variety of widgets.
+In turn, bouquet provides a wide variety of widgets, which do a lot of different tasks.

 ## Why Bouquet?